sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

     + OCR
     + Image Analysis, saving the caption and the celebrities detected into different index fields
-    + Sentiment analysys for all text (content + extracted from the images skills)
+    + Sentiment analysis for all text (content + extracted from the images skills)
     + Entity Extraction: Organizations, names and locations
-    + Save all the text information into the index with the original language but also in portuguese
+    + Save all the text information into the index with the original language but also in Portuguese

 4. Using Postman or Azure Portal, find: